-Stop Type- There are three Stop Types that you can select from.
+Stop Type: There are three Stop Types that you can select from.

-- Graceful- This will play the song that is currently playing and then stop, if you have a Lead Out section, that will also play so it is possible that your schedule will not end on the exact time selected. - Graceful Loop- This will complete the current playlist (including Lead Out section) and then stop. - Hard Stop- This will end the playlist at the time scheduled.
+- Graceful: This will play the song that is currently playing and then stop, if you have a Lead Out section, that will also play so it is possible that your schedule will not end on the exact time selected. - Graceful Loop: This will complete the current playlist (including Lead Out section) and then stop. - Hard Stop: This will end the playlist at the time scheduled.
 If a song is playing, it will stop in the middle of the song.
+If you have a Lead Out section, it will not play.